jundalisay/spblist/content/en/research/sarkar/prout/part-05-quad.md

 ## People’s Economy

+> *Superphysics Note: In Supereconomics, the People's Economy is the 1st Law of Value

 {{< img src="/photos/econ/bake.jpg" alt="Baking via Rolling Pin" >}}

 This deals with the essential needs of the people in general.
 It includes the production, distribution, marketing, shipping, storage, pricing, sales, freight charges, pro forma costing, and all related activities of such essential needs.